moqimoqidea/tabby/website/docs/quick-start/installation/modal/index.md

 ## Define the container image

 We want to create a Modal image which has the Tabby model cache pre-populated.
-The benefit of this is that the container no longer has to re-download the model - instead, it will take advantage of Modal’s internal filesystem for faster cold starts.
+The benefit of this is that the container no longer has to re-download the model—instead, it will take advantage of Modal’s internal filesystem for faster cold starts.

 ### Download the weights